This part introduces containerization with Docker and relevant concepts such as image and volume. By the end of this

 Isn’t there already a solution for this?
 Virtual Machines are not the same as the Docker Engine - they solve different problems.
 We will not be looking into Virtual Machines in this course.
 However, here’s a diagram to give you a rough idea of the difference.

 The difference between a virtual machine and docker solutions after moving Application A to an incompatible system “Operating System B”.

 What’s a Docker Image?

-Image is a file.
+A Docker image is a file.
 This image file is itself built by an instructional file named “Dockerfile”.
 An image never changes; you can not edit an existing file, but you can create a new layer to it.

 What’s a Docker Container?